iggredible/Learn-Vim/ch00_read_this_first.md

 Vimrc won't be covered until chapter 21.
 For the sake of clarity, I will show briefly here how to set it up.

 Suppose you need to set the number options (`set number`).
 If you don't have a vimrc already, create one.
-It is usually placed at the root directory named `.vimrc`.
+It is usually placed in your home directory and named `.vimrc`.
 Depending on your OS, the location may differ.
 In macOS, I have it on `~/.vimrc`.
 To see where you should put yours, check out `:h vimrc`.

 Inside it, add `set number`.
 Save it (`:w`), then source it (`:source %`).
 You should now see line numbers displayed on the left side.